geoserver/geoserver.github.io/README.md

 When a release is performed, the site contents are updated to reflect the new release.
 Below is the process of updating site contents for a stable release.

-1. Write a blog post announcing the new release.
+1. Write a blog post announcing the new release:

    ```
-   cd bin
    python3 anouncement.py username password 2.23.2 --geotools  29.2 --geowebcache 1.23.2
    ```

    A post is generated to standard out for your review.

-   * The header information should be correct, picking up your user name from git global config
-   * Check the included release notes
-   * Edit ``bin/templates/aboutXXX.md`` to list any new features for the about section
-   * Force a security vulnerability section with ``--security`` (although this will be added if any issues with component ``Vulnerability`` are included in the release)
-   * Announcement text based on version, use ``--override stable`` or ``--override maintenance`` if the guess was incorrect

    if everything looks good genearte post using (the date for the generated post is supplied by Jira):

    ```
    python3 anouncement.py username password 2.23.2 --geotools  29.2 --geowebcache 1.23.2 --post
    ```

+   See [script instructions](bin/README.md) for more information.

-   Release posts have the following format
+2. Release posts have the following format

    ```
    ---